amj-j/monopoly-lite-java/README.md

 A simplified version of the game "Monopoly" in the form of a console JAVA aplication.

 ## My motivation
 This is my second object-oriented programming project.
+I coded it in December of 2022.

 This project is based on an assignment originally given in the "Object-Oriented Programming" course at my university.
 Although I had not yet taken the course at the time, I found the assignment on the course website and decided to complete it as a self-directed challenge.